Finic8/zbectl/README.md

 Lists all ZFS Boot Environments.

 ### zbectl create [source] target
 Creates a new ZFS Boot Environment named target.
-The dataset and the kernels are copied from the running environment unless different source environment is specified.
-Bootentries are created accordingly.
+If no source environment is provided, the booted environment will be used.

 ### zbectl rename source target
 Renames the source environment to target.
-Boot entries get renamed automatically.

 ### zbectl destroy target
 Delets the target environment.